GLSRC/rescomp/README.md

 As you might have noticed, this repository does not yet have a license assigned.
 This is on purpose, as we are currently discussing which licence would be appropriate for this project.

-As such we ask you not to share this code with _anyone_ that didn't explicitly get access to the [DLR Gitlab repository][rescomp gitlab link] via official channels until an appropriate license has been added.
+As such we ask you not to share this code with _anyone_ that didn't explicitly get access to the [DLR GitLab repository][rescomp gitlab link] via official channels until an appropriate license has been added.

 ## Installation